astro313/astro313.github.io/_travel/2017-06-10-niagara-summer.md

 </p>

 <p>
 Then we returned to our car.
-Before we do so, we have to cross the boarder again (glad that we brought our passports).
+Before we do so, we have to cross the border again (glad that we brought our passports).
 We were being asked a similar set of questions.
 Given how hot it was (>30 Celcius), I'd rather not pay for expensive parking while having to walk ~4 miles back and forth the parkway to the Horseshoe Fall.
-So we drove toward that direction and found street parking and pay something reasonable (~$5 CAD per hour) and it was much closer to where we wanted to go. <br>
+So we drove toward that direction and found street parking that cost something reasonable (~$5 CAD per hour) and it was much closer to where we wanted to go. <br>
 <a href="/img/mo1.jpg">
 <img src="/img/mo1.jpg" style="width: 45%; height: 45%" /></a>